 Supporting characters are similarly, unrelentingly in primary shades, good/bad happy/sad.
 If I had been cheerful Duke of Mantua, I would have got the first horse out of Munich.
 All credit to Huw Montague Rendall for giving it a go, with Timothy Robinson as his put-upon sidekick.

 Timothy Robinson (Marinoni) and Huw Montague Rendall (Prince of Mantua) go a-wooing.
 Photo: John Snelling

 So was it worth the wait?
 Probably not, truth to tell, despite Jeremy Sams's optimistic translation.
 Opera completists will add it to the trophies – one American couple in the audience had travelled from Los Angeles primarily to see this rarity.
 But London and surrounding area is packed with amazing productions of proven works this summer.

 My new American friends were in for a better Garsington evening with The Bartered Bride the next day, and the company's Don Giovanni is also worth changing your plans for.

 Fantasio is sung in English with English surtitles.
-General booking opens at 10AM, Tues 19 March.
-Performances are on 14, 16, 22 and 27 June; 5, 8, 11, 17 and 20 July.
-A Pre-performance Talk is given at 4:30PM on Sunday 16 June
+Further performances are on 22 and 27 June; 5, 8, 11, 17 and 20 July.

-|What||Fantasio, Garsington Opera|
+|What||Fantasio, Garsington Opera review|